Powered By:

 Amardeep Parmar: So thank you so much for coming today I could let you talk forever to honest.
 It's like because you were saying about waffling It's like you're not waffling.

-Amardeep Parmar: It's all really valuable and I've really enjoyed it, but I need to put you into the quickfire question now so we don't get kicked out.
+Amardeep Parmar: It's all really valuable and I've really enjoyed it, but I need to put you into the quickfire question now so so we don't get kicked out.
 So first one is who are the three British Asians that you'd love to spotlight that you think people listening right now should be paying attention to?

 Saalim Chowdhury: Okay, shock horror, they're gonna be my founders that I've backed, biased, obviously.